DanielShamsoddini/ALifeFinalProject/README.md

 # CS396 Artificial Life Final Project

-This is my submission for the Scientific Hypothesis Final Project
+This is my submission for the Scientific Hypothesis Final Project for CS 396 Artificial Life

+It is heavily based on the ludobots MOOC, particularly the parallel hill climber, on https://www.reddit.com/r/ludobots/ created by Professor Josh Bongard

+Code from Professor Bongard's pyrosim, at the link https://github.com/jbongard/pyrosim, was also used

-It is heavily based on the ludobots MOOC on https://www.reddit.com/r/ludobots/ created by Professor Josh Bongard Credit to Raed Mughaus on StackExchange for helping to write confidence interval grapher code, https://stackoverflow.com/a/70949996
+Credit to Raed Mughaus on StackExchange for helping to write confidence interval grapher code, https://stackoverflow.com/a/70949996

 Scientific Method:
-    hypothesis: having synapses evolve, and further allowing them to connect to multiple motors improves locomotion evolution, potentially even playing a role in the shape evolution

-    sensors can evolve synaptic connections as random
+    Hypothesis: Having synapses be able to evolve alongside bodies improves locomotion distance, with multiple synaptic pairings between motors and sensors further improving locomotion distance

+    To test this I ran 500 Generations of 10 robots per population, with 5 different random seeds, for each of these 4 scenarios

     NO EVOLUTION SYNAPSES(CONTROL):
-        Scenario 1: every sensor to every motor, immutable, DONE Scenario 2: one sensor to one motor if possible, from the first motor added to minimize mutation impact, immutable pairings not changed by mutation, unless a sensor or motor is deleted physically
+        Scenario 1: Every sensor to every motor, immutable connections except for sensor/motor addition or deletion Scenario 2: One sensor to one motor if possible, from the first sensor and motor added to minimize mutation impact, immutable pairings not changed by mutation, unless a sensor or motor is deleted physically

     EVOLVED SYNAPSES:
-        Scenario 1: Sensors that can connect to multiple motors, flexible pairings Scenario 2: Sensors can only connect to one motor, flexible pairings
+        Scenario 3: Sensors can only connect to one motor and vice versa, flexible pairings Scenario 4: Sensors that can connect to multiple motors, flexible pairings

+    Here is a diagram of the hypothetical neural makeups of each of these scenarios:

     Accounting for Evolution in Shape:
-        Limit # of blocks for both
-        Limit # of motors for both
-        Sensor Likelihoods are equal in both control and evolution Run several times, to see if evolution takes truly different path
+        Limit # of blocks for both, 1.5 * the starting length, which is randomly decided between 6-12 for all robots Sensor Likelihoods are equal in both control and evolution Run several times with different random seeds, to see if evolution takes truly different path

     Accounting for Synaptic Weights:
-        Weights are randomly decided at start (between either -1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights
+        Weights are randomly decided at start (between either -1 or 1) and can not be changed through mutation, evolution does not affect synaptic weights except when a sensor or motor is added/removed

+### Observations and Conclusion
+    Observations:
+        What I observed was rather different than what I expected for the most part.

-Technical Specifications:
+### Technical Specifications:

+    Body: The evolution of the body is done through

     Fitness: The fitness of the robots is decided by a simple check of the final x coordinate position of the robots base block at the end of its lifespan